-2.2 Standards, amendments to existing standards and Interpretation that are not yet effective and have not been adopted early by the Company
+2.2 Standards, amendments to existing standards and interpretations that are not yet effective and have not been adopted early by the Company

-At the date of authorisation of these financial statements, certain new standards, amendments to existing standards and one interpretation, have been published but are not yet effective, and have not been adopted early by the Company.
+At the date of authorisation of these financial statements, certain new standards and amendments to existing standards have been published but are not yet effective, and have not been adopted early by the Company.

-Management anticipates that all of the relevant pronouncements, as relevant to the Company's activities, will be adopted in the Company's accounting policies for the first period beginning after the effective date of the pronouncements.
+Management anticipates that all of the relevant pronouncements, as applicable to the Company's activity, will be adopted in the Company's accounting policies for the first year beginning after the effective date of the pronouncements.

-Information on new standards, amendments to existing standards and interpretation is provided below:
+Information on new standards and amendments to existing standards is provided below.